SurgViVQA: Temporally-Grounded Video Question Answering for Surgical Scene Understanding: Introduction

-General purpose Large Language Models (LLMs) offer a promising framework for interpreting such visual surgical data, as they can combine image understanding with advanced textual reasoning, despites missing clinical knowledge \cite{Carlinigutjnl-2025-335091, massimi2025llmparis}.
 However, current surgical Visual Question Answering (VQA) systems remain limited.
-Foundational approaches, such as SurgicalGPT \cite{Seenivasan2023SurgicalGPT}, extend image–text transformers by integrating visual–text embeddings into a GPT-2 decoder for autoregressive generation.
+Foundational approaches, such as SurgicalGPT \cite{Seenivasan2023SurgicalGPT}, extend image–text transformers by integrating visual–text embeddings into a GPT-2 \cite{radford2019gpt2} decoder for autoregressive generation.
 Similarly, PitVQA \cite{pitvqa} combines a ViT image encoder with a cross-attention text encoder and GPT-2 decoder, grounding visual features into textual tokens.
 Despite these advances, both models operate on isolated frames, formulate answers as fixed classes or frame-level predictions, and fail to model cause–effect relationships, temporal dependencies, or dynamic aspects of surgical procedures.

 The challenge is compounded by the datasets themselves.
 Most surgical VQA datasets lack temporal annotations and evaluate models in an in-template manner, where test questions closely mirror training examples \cite{surgicalVQA, pitvqa, kvasir-vqa}.
 This encourages text-biased strategies, limiting the ability to assess model performance under rephrased or semantically varied questions, which are crucial for real-world clinical applications.
 Consequently, models may generate linguistically plausible answers that fail to convey the key clinical information.